-The Company has a formal process to educate new Directors about the nature of the business, current issues, the corporate strategy and the Company's expectations concerning the performance of Directors.
-Directors are given access to and encouraged to participate in continuing education opportunities to update and enhance their skills and knowledge.
+The Company encourages Directors to maintain their knowledge of the specific matters relating to the Company including: the nature of the business, current issues, the corporate strategy.
+The Company makes its expectations clear concerning the performance of Directors and Directors are given access to and encouraged to participate in continuing education opportunities to update and enhance their skills and knowledge.